UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 Any unearned Title IV funds required to be returned will be processed within 45 days of the student’s withdrawal date.

-For a student who unofficially withdraws, the university determines the last date of attendance based on the student’s last date of an academically-related activity.
-If the student never began attendance, the student must repay all financial aid disbursed.
+For a student who unofficially withdraws, the University determines the last date of attendance based on the student’s last date of an academically related activity.

 A student may be eligible for a post-withdrawal disbursement of federal Title IV aid if the return of funds calculation indicates the student earned more aid than was disbursed prior to the student’s withdrawal.
 Post-withdrawal disbursements of Title IV grants must be completed within 45 days of the student’s withdrawal date, and any loan funds accepted by the student within 180 days of the student’s withdrawal date.